benrosenberg/truth-table-js/README.md

    - NOT, AND, OR, IMPLIES, EQUALS/XNOR, XOR, NOR, NAND
  - [x] choice of operator symbols
    - unicode, latex, custom
- - more output formats
+ - [x] more output formats
-   - latex, markdown/plaintext, csv, html
+   - latex, markdown, csv, html
+   - copying directly from html preview gives nicely formatted plaintext
- - more choices for true/false display
+ - [ ] more choices for true/false display
    - T/F, True/False, 1/0, ...
    - custom choices supported too
- - misc features
+ - [ ] misc features
    - custom output column; select the output to generate a minimal expression
      - can generate in terms of specific gate subsets or minimized length